 There was a time when I was a HUGE fan of Disney and be it the parks, the movies, the music, you name it, I was a walking, talking Disney encyclopedia.
 For years before Joe and I took the leap and moved to Central Florida, if friends, family or co-workers had a question about going to Walt Disney World (WDW), be it during which part of the year they should go, what they should do or where they should eat, they’d ask me.
 My people from up north still ask me those kinds of questions, just via Facebook private messages rather than in person, and although I’m not “in the know” as much as I used to be, I still help them out as much as I can.

-With one-day ticket prices to the parks now varying from $102 to $122 per day (based on season and theme park, because yes, Disney has now thrown those factors into the mix.
-Let’s just say I don’t recommend going to Magic Kingdom on a weekend in the summer.
-Oh, and don’t even THINK about park hopping because that will cost you even more), the often-asked question of, “How can I get discounted tickets to WDW?” has now turned into Continue reading “You Want Discount Tickets to Walt Disney World?
-Where To Look – And Where Not To!”
+With one-day, one-park ticket prices to the parks now varying from at least $110 to $169 per day (based on season, theme park and when you buy your tickets, because yes, Disney has now thrown those factors into the mix.
+Let’s just say I don’t recommend going to the Magic Kingdom on the weekend in the summer.
+Oh, and don’t even THINK about park hopping because that will cost you even more), the often-asked question of, “How can I get discounted tickets to WDW?” has now turned into a HUGE question.
+Continue reading “You Want Discount Tickets to Walt Disney World?
+Here’s Where To Look & And Where Not To!”

 It hasn’t been very long since the theme for the 2019 version of ICE! at the Gaylord Palm Resort & Convention centers was announced (Psst!
 It’s going to be The Polar Express).
 But there are already a few discounts starting to leak.
 And since online tickets will start at $14.99 child/$28.99 adults and probably even more at the door, every little bit helps, right?
 Here’s what we’ve found so far:

 Continue reading “The Holiday Season Is Getting Closer: Lots Of Discounts For ICE!
 2019 At The Gaylord Palms”